Israeli, U.S. officials land in UAE, Kushner urges Palestinians to negotiate

 Israeli officials hope the two-day trip will produce a date for a signing ceremony in Washington, perhaps as early as September, between Netanyahu and Abu Dhabi’s Crown Prince Sheikh Mohammed bin Zayed al-Nahyan.

-That could give Trump a foreign policy boost ahead of his re-election bid in November.
+That could give U.S. President Donald Trump a foreign policy boost ahead of his re-election bid in November.

 The Trump administration has tried to coax other Sunni Arab countries concerned about Iran to engage with Israel.
 The most powerful of those, Saudi Arabia, while opening its airspace to the El Al flight, has signaled it is not ready.